iPhone 14 Pro vs iPhone 13 Pro camera: Do you need the latest model? Amy Davies compares the iPhone 14 Pro with the iPhone 13 Pro.

 Zoom 1x iPhone 14 Pro, Photo: Amy Davies

-If you take the majority of your smartphone shots of landscapes, travel, portraits and the like, there’s not a huge amount to differentiate between the two.
+For landscapes, travel, portraits and the like, there’s not a huge amount to differentiate between these two phone cameras.

-Where you might see a difference is if you want to make use of the 48 megapixel sensor on the 14 Pro for highly detailed shots – remembering that you’ll need to photograph in raw in order to output at 48MP.
-With the iPhone 14 Pro you can also take advantage of the “2x” zoom option directly within the native camera app, which gives you a bit more flexibility.
+It’s for highly detailed shots that you’d expect a real difference from the 48 megapixel sensor on the 14 Pro – remembering that you’ll need to shoot in raw in order to output at 48MP.
+The iPhone 14 Pro also has the advantage of the “2x” zoom option directly within the native camera app, which offers more flexibility.

 Ultra-wide (0.5x) iPhone 13 Pro